stecman/symfony-console-completion/README.md

    eval $([program] _completion --generate-hook)
    ```

-   By default this registers completion for the absolute path to you application, which will work if the program on accessible on your PATH.
+   By default this registers completion for the absolute path to you application, which will work if the program is accessible on your PATH.
 You can specify a program name to complete for instead using the `--program` option, which is required if you're using an alias to run the program.

 4. If you want the completion to apply automatically for all new shell sessions, add the command from step 3 to your shell's profile (eg. `~/.bash_profile` or `~/.zshrc`)